Rochehaut Panoramic View

 Wildlife at the Valley of the Semois

-The more than 30,000 hectares are home to a wide variety of animal and plant species; the rocky slopes of the valley provide many opportunities for plants and insects to thrive; the forests are vast and the rivers are not polluted.
+The 29,903 hectares of land are home to a wide variety of animal and plant species; the rocky slopes of the valley provide many opportunities for plants and insects to thrive; the forests are vast and the rivers are not polluted.
 The wildlife at the valley of the Semois compromises several species, including otters, beavers, deer, lynx, wolves, foxes, badgers, herons, and many more.

 Towns & Villages at the Semois Valley